June-Tree/Godot-Source-Code-Obfuscator/README.md

 #### Obfuscating a Folder

-The script will walk through the provided folder and check every file in every subfolder for .gd files to obfuscate them.
+The script will walk through the provided folder and check every file in every subfolder for `.gd` files to obfuscate them.
 You will be asked if you would like to copy the folder structure for the name map files.

 - Saying "yes" (recommended) will create a separate folder following the original structure, making unobfuscation easier.
 - Saying "no" will create a separate folder with all name maps placed in the same location.
-Files with the same name will have an increment attached to prevent overwriting, but you will need to manually match them during unobfuscation.
+Files with the same name will have an increment attached to prevent overwriting.
+This is fine if the number of `.gd` files is small, and you have no problem manually placing each file in their counterpart's locations, or if you just want everything in one place, and you feel you likely will need to fix bugs in individual files anyway.
+If not, it's best to say "yes".

 #### Obfuscation example